Mike Mamula

-Michael Brian Mamula (born August 14, 1973) is a former professional American football player who was selected by the Philadelphia Eagles in the first round (seventh overall) of the 1995 NFL Draft.
-He played college football at Boston College.
+Michael Brian Mamula (born August 14, 1973) is an American former professional football player for the Philadelphia Eagles of the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the first round (seventh overall) of the 1995 NFL draft.
+He played college football for the Boston College Eagles.

 College career

-Mamula played college football at Boston College.
+Mamula played college football for the Boston College Eagles.
 He redshirted in 1991 and then hurt a shoulder at the beginning of the 1992 season, although he played through it.
 In 1993, as a junior, Mamula had 84 tackles and 11 sacks as a rush-backer in a 3-4 defense for Boston College.
 Mamula added another sack in the Carquest Bowl, bringing his season total to twelve.
 In 1994, his senior year they switched to a 4-3 defense and Mamula was a right defensive end.
 From that position he had 73 tackles and 13 sacks and four more in the team's 12-7 Aloha Bowl win over Kansas State University, bringing his season total to 17 sacks.
 For his efforts, he was voted All-Big East.

 Professional career

 Mamula was one of the first players to train specifically for the combine drills, performing each drill hundreds of times in the months leading up to the combine.
 Although that practice is prevalent today, in 1995 most players performed football drills and paid less attention to the specific drills measured at the combine.
 Mamula had 26 reps of 225 lb bench presses, which was more reps than the top tackle taken in the draft (Tony Boselli), and his 4.58 40-yard dash time was considered extremely fast for his position.
 He scored a 49 out of 50 in the Wonderlic Test, which is the second highest score ever recorded by an NFL player.
 In addition he also had a 38.5" vertical jump, higher than cornerback Jimmy Hitchcock.

 Mamula also performed the Four-Square run in 7.82#.
-(The pound sign "#" is to not to be confused with the 3-cone drill, which is now in use at the NFL Combine.
+(The pound sign "#" is not to be confused with the 3-cone drill, which is now in use at the NFL Combine.
 The Four-Square drill was the drill used in that era.)
 Mamula's 7.82 second drill was only 0.03 second off the best time (7.79#) posted at that combine.
-Additionally, Mamula posted a standing broad jump of 10'5" inches and a 20-yard shuttle of 4.03 seconds.
-Of the 300 players at the combine regardless of position, the fastest 40 was 4.42, the best vertical jump was 41½, the best standing broad jump was 10'11', the best 20-yard shuttle was 3.90, the best 4-square was 7.79 and the best bench press was 37 reps.
+Additionally, Mamula posted a standing broad jump of 10'-5" inches and a 20-yard shuttle of 4.03 seconds.
+Of the 300 players at the combine regardless of position, the fastest 40 was 4.42, the best vertical jump was 41½, the best standing broad jump was 10'-11", the best 20-yard shuttle was 3.90, the best 4-square was 7.79 and the best bench press was 37 reps.